node-saml/passport-saml/README.md

 );
 ```

-The options passed when the `MultiSamlStrategy` is initialized are also passed as default values to each provider.
-e.g. If you provide an `issuer` on `MultiSamlStrategy`, this will be also a default value for every provider.
+The options passed when the `MultiSamlStrategy` is initialized are also passed as default values to each provider. e.g. If you provide an `issuer` on `MultiSamlStrategy`, this will be also a default value for every provider.
 You can override these defaults by passing a new value through the `getSamlOptions` function.

 Using multiple providers supports `validateInResponseTo`, but all the `InResponse` values are stored on the same Cache.
 This means, if you're using the default `InMemoryCache`, that all providers have access to it and a provider might get its response validated against another's request.
 [Issue Report](!https://github.com/node-saml/passport-saml/issues/334).
 To amend this you should provide a different cache provider per SAML provider, through the `getSamlOptions` function.

-> :warning: **There's a race condition [bug](https://github.com/node-saml/passport-saml/issues/425) in versions < 1.3.3 which makes it vulnerable to DOS attacks**: Please use > 1.3.3 if you want to use this issue
+Please note that in the above examples, `findProvider()`, `findByNameId()`, and `findByEmail()` are an examples of functions you need to implement yourself.
+These are just examples.
+You can implement this functionality any way you see fit.
+Please note that calling `getSamlOptions()` should result in `done()` being called with a proper SAML Configuration (see the TypeScript typings for more information) and the `done()` callbacks for the second and third arguments should be called with an object that represents the user.

-#### The profile object:
+#### The profile object

 The profile object referenced above contains the following: